What you need to know

 - Problem-solving skills: Pathologists need to evaluate many factors to reach a diagnosis.
 They need to do this quickly if a patient’s life is threatened.

-The average pay for pathologists in the United States is approximately $334,000 according to an annual Medscape survey in 2021.
+The average pay for pathologists in the United States was $ 252,850 in May 2022 according to the U.S. Bureau of Labor Statistics.

 Prospects should be especially good for gastroenterologists who are willing to practice in rural and low-income areas because these areas tend to have difficulty attracting physicians.